MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/how-to-handle-api-throttling.md

   - tool=devproxy
 ---

-# How to handle API throttling?
+# How to handle API throttling

 [API throttling](./what-is-throttling.md) is a common challenge that developers face when building applications that rely on cloud APIs.
 Here are some common techniques that you can use to handle API throttling in your applications: